atumat/Sudoku-Solver/README.md

 Rule 3: Each block can only have one instance of the digits

-The soduko grid is represented using a two-dimensional array.
+The soduko grid is represented using a two-dimensional array.The value 0 indicates a free cell whose value will be filled by the code.